Code-Screen/Code-Screen.github.io/docs/templates.md

 You can also edit the email address from which the above emails are sent.
 The default email address is
 <a href="mailto:hello@codescreen.dev">hello@codescreen.dev</a>.

-If you want to change this to one of your internal email addresses you use for hiring, just enter it into the `From Email Address` field, and click the `Save` button.
+If you want to change this to one of the internal email addresses you use for hiring, just enter it into the `From Email Address` field, and click the `Save` button.

 Once you do this, you will receive a verification request email from <a href="https://aws.amazon.com/ses/" target="_blank">Amazon SES</a>,